The Hidden Potential in Your Shadow

 I didn’t know how to make sense of this behavior and reaction until about ten years ago.
 I began learning about my own shadow and, with my teachers, learned creative ways to see how I had split myself in two: the outer life I tried so hard to maintain while trying to keep the inner forces under wraps.

 What is in your shadow?
 Do you feel yourself holding back?
 Are you biting your tongue in meetings so you are accepted?
 Are you saying yes when you mean no?

 Are you ready to look at your own layers of thoughts – behavior – emotions – beliefs – shadow?

 When I integrated my “inner grandmother” and began allowing her to be part of my open personality, I found myself speaking up and out (surprisingly!), my fierceness didn’t just blurt out when I couldn’t hold it in any longer, but it began showing up real time.
 And, while I still get hurt by the backlash of double-standards, I am now so much better equipped to deal with the double bind of self-expression that many women experience.

 Shadow work allows us to heal parts of ourselves that were hurt or cast aside.
 Shadow work allows us to integrate our opposites “the kind and the fierce”.

 Carl Jung talks about our golden shadow too.
 He says that when we put away these undesirable parts of ourselves, we also put away some of our talents and potential.
 When we integrate our shadow parts, we begin to find our hidden potential.
 We see the silver linings in our difficulties.
 We open up to new possibilities for our lives.
 And we experience peace as we come to terms with the stories of our lives.

 Are you interested in learning more about art journaling as personal practice or a practice with your coaching clients?
-In September, we’re offering a new 12-week online course “The Inner Journey of Art Journaling”.
+Join us in January for the new cohort of “The Inner Journey of Art Journaling”.